L-Tyrosine for Weight Loss: Evaluating Its Effectiveness & Health Benefits

 So it’s debated what l-tyrosine can and can not do for us.
 Still, we do know that tyrosine is crucial for healthy doses of dopamine, epinephrine, norepinephrine, melanin, and thyroid hormones.

-When to Supplement L-Tyrosine & Dosages
+When To Supplement L-Tyrosine & Dosages

-Nonetheless, experts recommend that you take l-tyrosine supplements without food and avoid taking it before bed since it may enhance energy levels.
-For best results, you may want to take it 30 minutes before you expect to be in a highly stressful situation.
+Nonetheless, experts recommend that you take l-tyrosine supplements without food and avoid taking it before bed since it may enhance energy levels.10 For best results, you may want to take it 30 minutes before you expect to be in a highly stressful situation.

 Dosage recommendations vary, but it may take some experimentation to find out what’s best for you.
 Some say that adding as little as 150 mg is enough to improve your health, but typical dosages on manufactured bottles can go up to 400 mg per day.